swaruparam/bigstate.github.io/talks/_posts/2014-10-18-how2markdown.md

 + each line can have only one "_:_"
 + Header must start and end with three dashes

+### Images

 Images should be stored in the _/img_ directory of the BigState site.
 Once they are there, you can include them as in the following example:

      ![sometag]({{site.url}}/img/someFile.png)

+Note some gotchas:

++ Forgetting to add in the reference to _site.url_
++ Making the image too wide (with our current style, "too wide" is more than 550 pixels)
++ Making the image too big.
+Dude!
+Web site!
+Keep image size under 100K each unless you have a really, really good reason to do otherwise.

 ### File Types